-1 Introduction
+1. Introduction

-Art-gallery problems, introduced by Klee in 1973 [10], are one of the most widely studied problems in computational geometry.
-In the standard version of the problem one is given a simple polygon P in the plane that needs to be guarded by a set of point guards.
-In other words, one wants to find a set of point guards such that every point in P is seen by at least one of the guards, where a guard gsees a point p if and only if the segment gp is contained in P. Chvátal [1] proved that $\lfloor n/3 \rfloor$ point guards are always sufficient and sometimes necessary to guard a simple polygon with n vertices.
-Lee and Lin [9] showed that finding the minimum number of point guards needed to guard an arbitrary polygon is NP-hard for arbitrary polygons.
-The art-gallery problem is also NP-hard for orthogonal polygons [11] and it even remains NP-hard for monotone polygons [8].
-Eidenbenz [4] proved that the art-gallery problem is APX-hard on simple polygons and
+Art gallery problems, introduced by Klee in 1973 [2], are some of the most widely studied problems in computational geometry.
+In the original formulation of the problem, an input polygon P is given, for which a set of point guards must be assigned, using as few guards as possible.
+Thus, the objective is to find a set of point guards such that every point in P is seen by at least one of the guards, where a guard g sees a point p if and only if the segment gp is contained in P. Chvátal [3] proved that $\lfloor n/3 \rfloor$ point guards are always sufficient and sometimes necessary to guard a simple polygon with n vertices.
+Lee and Lin [4]